 - proof of your English language ability

 Payment is taken as part of the above application.
-The fee for an indefinite leave to remain application is £2,389.
+The fee for an indefinite leave to remain application is £2,389 in 2021.

 You may book your appointment online (details will be emailed to you if you have provided an email address in your online application) or by phone, using the UKVCAS Premium Support Line on 0900 165 6600.